 Educational activities of the Nimrod Education Center will include:

-- academic courses in the areas of wildlife management and consumptive sport
+- Academic courses in the areas of wildlife and fisheries management and consumptive sport

-- continuing education programs, seminars, and conferences on wildlife management and consumptive sport
+- Continuing education programs, seminars, and conferences on fish and wildlife management and consumptive sport

 The Nimrod Education Center will operate from Hillsdale College’s main campus and satellite campuses.
-The Nimrod Education Center will be able to use the College’s many existing facilities to conduct its activities, including the G. H. Gordon Biological Station and the John Anthony Halter Shooting Sports Education Center.
+The Nimrod Education Center will use the College’s many existing facilities to conduct its activities, including the G. H. Gordon Biological Station and the John Anthony Halter Shooting Sports Education Center.

 As part of the Nimrod Education Center’s mission to promote hunting and fishing at Hillsdale and throughout the country, students are invited to apply for the Nimrod Fellowship.
 This competitive one-year fellowship is open to undergraduate students of all majors who have experience with, or a significant interest in, hunting and fishing.